- Original / Generic tool comparison

 Mate-n-Lok – 6.35mm pitch (TE Connectivity)

 Also known as Universal Mate-n-Lok.
-This a type of connector I have found many times in whiteware appliances, typically on a high voltage, high current connection.
-It is also often seen in automotive applications, as well as for battery connectors on the RC scene.
 At 600V it is the highest voltage rated connector I cover here.
 Contact rating is 19A.

 Its contacts are remarkably similar to the 5.08mm pitch Mate-n-Lok connectors mentioned below, but not quite the same.
 They’re not interchangeable.
 As you may have predicted, officially there’s a different tool for them too, so that’s another months spending money if you aren’t keen to crimp them with off-brand tools.